thanetate/JWKS-Server/README.md

 ## Requirements
 - Python 3.8+
 - SQLite (pre-installed on most systems)
+- Pytest

 ## Usage
 1. Start the server:

     python3 main.py

-2. Generate a valid jwt:
+2. Generate a valid JWT:

     curl -X POST http://127.0.0.1:8080/auth
+    OR
+    curl -X POST -H "Authorization: Basic dXNlckFCQzp1c2VyMTIz" http://localhost:8080/auth curl -X POST -H "Content-Type: application/json" -d '{"username": "userABC", "password": "password123"}' http://localhost:8080/auth

-3. Verify the JWT is using the public key:
+4. Verify the JWT is using the public key:

     curl -X GET http://127.0.0.1:8080/.well-known/jwks.json

-4. Request a JWT signed with an expired key:
+6. Request a JWT signed with an expired key:

     curl -X POST "http://127.0.0.1:8080/auth?expired=true"

-## Testing
-pip install pytest pytest-cov
+7. Run the test client:

+     ./gradebot project2

+8. Stop the server, then use test suite:

      pytest --cov=main

 ## Acknowledgment of AI Usage
 This project was developed with the assistance of AI tools to help with code generation, debugging, and documentation.
 Specifically, AI was used to:

-- Scaffold the project structure.
 - Implement SQLite-backed key storage and database queries.
 - Write and refine the /jwks.json and /auth endpoints.
 - Improve error handling and validation.